 But if you're willing to wing it and design your own treatment program, read on!

-So, before I launch into this, let me just say that I'm not a doctor, or a physical therapist, or anyone with any medical expertise.
+So, before I launch into this, let me just say that I'm not a doctor or a physical therapist—or anyone with any medical expertise.
 I don't think I'm going to suggest anything that will hurt you, but be advised that any steps you undertake are taken at your risk.
 These are things that worked for me, but they may or may not work for you.
-You are advised to consult with a professional.
+Before undertaking this program, I advise you to consult with a professional.

-The centerpiece of your plantar fasciitis treatment is the basic calf stretch:
+The centerpiece of the plantar fasciitis treatment is the basic calf stretch: